jordanalexandermeyer/rdtl/README.md

 - Configuration options, if applicable.
 - Contribution guidelines and instructions for how to report issues or bugs.
 - License information, specifying the terms under which the library is distributed.

-Overall, a README file is an important part of any Python library, as it provides users with the information they need to get started with the library and use it effectively.
-It can also serve as a useful reference for developers who are contributing to the library or extending its functionality.